 Valrubicin is used to treat bladder cancer that has not spread to other parts of the body.

-Valrubicin may also be used for purposes not listed in this medication guide.
+Valrubicin may also be used for purposes not listed in this medicine guide.

-You should not use valrubicin if you are allergic to it, or if you have:
+You should not be treated with valrubicin if you are allergic to it, or if you have:

 a urinary tract infection;